...and indeed it ends with the budget as well, because a successful self build is one that comes in on time and on budget.

 This will be made up from your savings, any equity you have in your current home, and the amount you feel that you can successfully borrow.
 That’s your total budget and, for most people, that is a finite amount.

 One of the great advantages of working with a package deal company is that they will have a vested interest in your self build going all the way to fruition.
 They don’t just draw pretty pictures of houses and get paid for it.

 Their interest is in you being able to buy their complete package.
 And therefore they will intrusively question you and use their experience to make sure that whatever you set out to build can be built within your budget.

 Additionally, they will be concerned that your chose design is physically capable of being built on your plot and that it will find favour with the planners.

-The first first and, perhaps the biggest expenditure is going to be the plot.
+The first, and perhaps the biggest, expenditure will be the plot.
 In some areas, where house prices are low, that may be around a quarter of the eventual value of the home.
 In high areas, it may be two thirds or more the end value.

 So how do you value a plot?

 The answer is that any plot gains its value from the home that could, or should, be built upon it.
 You need, therefore, to understand values, and the you need to learnn to do what any developer does when they see a plot, which is assess each element of the project and relate it to the profit or margin to be made.